 Use a paring knife to remove the outer skin.

-This method is much easier than trying to peel a rutabaga with a potato peeler – really a mission impossible.
+This method is much easier than trying to peel a rutabaga with a potato or vegetable peeler - really a mission impossible.

 Next cut each piece into one inch cubes.
 Each semi-circle usually yields nine cubes by cutting 3 vertical slices and then three more perpendicular slices.